-Monthly Payment Plan.
-Full-time students may apply to pay on the Monthly Payment Plan.
-This plan has four monthly payments each semester; the first installment must be paid before registration and the subsequent installments are due during the semester.
-All non-tuition fees must be included with the first month's payment.
-A service fee is charged for the monthly plan.
+Installment Payment Plan.
+Full-time students may apply to pay on the Installment Payment Plan.
+This plan consists of four payments for each semester; all payments must be completed before the start of the semester.
+A service fee is charged for the installment plan.